 Day One – Coron Chills

 All of the amazing sights of Coron are just a boat ride away, most people who visit book a boat trip for every day.
 We were given lots of leaflets on arrival to Coron of places offering discounted boat trips.
-These are easy to contact they are all on Facebook, or you are able to whattsapp them to arrange.
+This is helpful to find what there is to do around the area if you haven’t done much research before arriving.
+They are easy to contact they are all on Facebook, or you are able to whattsapp them to arrange.
 I had been advised prior to arrival from a friend who was there at the same time that private boat trips are more affordable here than in El Nido so that was our plan.

 We spent our afternoon by the pool where we were offered our spritz first, free bottles of water.
 We had lunch by the pool which was delicious.

 Later in the afternoon there were the free ice creams and margaritas just at the start of happy hour ready for sunset.
-It was a blissful day.
+It was a blissful and relaxing day.

 Day Two – Pool Day